basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 **Important Note** remove **-DskipTests** if you want the JUnit tests to execute during the build.

 # Release Notes
+Version 0.5
+- Tested to support report creation in Jaspersoft Studio 6.3.0 (http://community.jaspersoft.com/project/jaspersoft-studio/releases)
+- Added PreporedStatement, ResultSetMetaData, and ColumnInfo classes as part of refactoring to support reporting tools
+- Lots of minor refactoring and bug fixes throughout

 Version 0.4
 - Corrected bug in dateStringToEpoch, changed method to dateStringMMddyyyyHHmmssSSToEpoch for clarity